Belonging at Brooks

 Research program to prepare students from disadvantaged backgrounds for doctoral studies. - OADI Pre-professional Programs

-CHE students connect here for help with academic and career advising.
+Brooks students connect here for help with academic and career advising.

 Graduate Students